fachwerk-dev/lib/docs/components/f-svg.md

 ### Centered

-In many _circumstances_ it is handy to set the SVG coordinate system to the center of the SVG, especially when working with radial symmetry.
+In many *circum*stances it is handy to set the SVG coordinate system to the center of the SVG, especially when working with radial symmetry.

 While it is possible to group and transform all contents of SVG or alter `viewBox` attribute values, its easier to use `centered` prop on `<f-svg>`: